-Triple Seven Q-light
+Triple Seven Q-light (PAST MODEL)

 The Q-light is the latest step in Triple Sevens' ongoing push to make lightweight versions of all their wings.
 Triple Seven's background for this push is the fact that the PG world is going LITE, something Triple Seven fully support, and Triple Seven want their product range to reflect that fact.